 There are several options to get to the Warner Bros.
 Harry Potter Studio in Leavesden:

-- Public Transit to Harry Potter Studio: From London’s Euston station, take the national railway to Watford Junction Station (£10.90 roundtrip for adults).
+Public Transit to Harry Potter Studio: From London’s Euston station, take the national railway to Watford Junction Station (£9.00 each way using Oyster card).
 At Watford Junction, exit the railway station, turn slightly to your left and look for the bus shelter that has a giant Harry Potter on it.
 Queue for the shuttle bus operated by Mullany’s Coaches (it’s a giant, double-decker Harry Potter-branded bus) that makes the 15-minute trip for £3 roundtrip .
 According to the Warner Bros.
 Studios website, the buses are timed and run four times per hour.
 Our experience was quite different and there only seemed to be two buses per hour.
 Visitors should allow ample time if using public transit.